Appel à projets " Actions d'internationalisation "

 Support for impacted businesses

-Is your company part of of a sector whose activities are suspended due to Covid-19?
-In the coming weeks, a support bonus will be available.
-We will inform you as soon as possible about the terms and conditions to benefit from it.
+Is your company part of a sector whose activities are suspended due to Covid-19?

 As part of the COVID-19 measures, we invite you to send your questions about single permits and work permits for employees, or professional cards to the following email address: firstname.lastname@example.org.
 We will provide a quick answer, by email or, if necessary, by telephone.

 Please note: Your applications for obtaining work permits and single permits should preferably be submitted digitally via the email address mentioned above.